-To learn a bit more about the home search feature from the perspective of potential buyers, I will discuss in this section how a home search can be carried out with RealScout.
+To learn a bit more about the home search feature from the perspective of potential buyers, I will discuss how a home search can be carried out with RealScout.

-First of all, you need to know that it’s not like Zillow.
-In order for a potential buyer to search for homes, he needs an invite from a respective broker company.
+First, you need to know that it’s not like Zillow.
+For a potential buyer to search for homes, he needs an invite from a broker company.

 When the potential buyer first logs in, they will start on the “my homes” page.